bbrooks870/YodeyInsta/README.md

 Uses <a href="https://github.com/valentino1337/InstaPy" target="_blank">my fork of InstaPy</a>, but is fully complatible with the <a href="https://github.com/timgrossmann/InstaPy">vanilla</a> one

 ### How to use:
-1. Put your username and password into the variables in creds.py
+1. Run firstrun.py to save your credentials
 2. If you want to watch stories and reels, you gotta scrape followers - that is the only function InstaPy is used for
-3. To scrape followers, you should run firstrun.py (for the intial cookie creation) and it will then start scraping
+3. To scrape followers, just run scrapefollowers.py
 4. If you need to follow user followers, just run the follow.py file <strike>scrape their followers</strike>
 5. If you need to follow from a list you scraped, run the follow_from_a_list.py file
 6. If you need to unfollow people, run the unfollow.py file